speakeasy-api/openapi-directory/SDKs/googleapis.com/translate/v3/go/README.md

 * `TranslateProjectsLocationsBatchTranslateDocument` - Translates a large volume of document in asynchronous batch mode.
 This function provides real-time output as the inputs are being processed.
 If caller cancels a request, the partial results (for an input file, it's all or nothing) may still be available on the specified output location.
 This call returns immediately and you can use google.longrunning.Operation.name to poll the status of the call.
 * `TranslateProjectsLocationsBatchTranslateText` - Translates a large volume of text in asynchronous batch mode.
 This function provides real-time output as the inputs are being processed.
 If caller cancels a request, the partial results (for an input file, it's all or nothing) may still be available on the specified output location.
 This call returns immediately and you can use google.longrunning.Operation.name to poll the status of the call.
+* `TranslateProjectsLocationsDatasetsCreate` - Creates a Dataset.
+* `TranslateProjectsLocationsDatasetsExamplesList` - Lists sentence pairs in the dataset.
+* `TranslateProjectsLocationsDatasetsExportData` - Exports dataset's data to the provided output location.
+* `TranslateProjectsLocationsDatasetsImportData` - Import sentence pairs into translation Dataset.
+* `TranslateProjectsLocationsDatasetsList` - Lists datasets.
 * `TranslateProjectsLocationsDetectLanguage` - Detects the language of text within a request.
 * `TranslateProjectsLocationsGetSupportedLanguages` - Returns a list of supported languages for translation.
 * `TranslateProjectsLocationsGlossariesCreate` - Creates a glossary and returns the long-running operation.
 Returns NOT_FOUND, if the project doesn't exist.